 Exact Sciences believes that everyone should have access to the information they need to make confident, informed decisions about their cancer treatments.
-That’s why Exact Sciences created the Genomic Access Program (GAP), which helps eligible patients navigate insurance and other payment options for Oncotype DX GPS tests.
+To advance this mission, we created GAP to help patients navigate and understand the insurance and billing process for the Oncotype tests.
+The GAP team can:

-- Work with the physician to get prior authorization from your insurance company (if required).
+- Work with clinicians to get prior authorization from insurance companies (if required).

 - Bill insurance companies directly when possible.